Diamonds Direct Lab Diamonds Review (2026): Does Selling Direct Lower Prices?

 But what’s worse is that they neglect to list the lab diamond cut grade, which, if you have read any of our other lab diamond articles, is the most important of all the lab diamond 4Cs.

 In our experience, that typically means a “Very Good” diamond cut grade.
-And when it comes to diamond cut ratings, “Very Good” is actually not very good.
+And when it comes to diamond cut ratings, “Very Good” isn’t very good at all.
 So when considering round brilliant diamonds such as those used for these diamond studs, you should always go for either Excellent or Ideal cut grades (GIA uses Excellent as the best rating, while IGI uses Ideal).

 Below, see our comparison of prices with some of our recommended best places to buy lab-diamond earrings.

-With lab diamond prices so inflated at Diamonds Direct, we wonder what happened to cutting out the intermediaries and offering lower prices to consumers.
-From what we have learned, Diamonds Direct keep all the saving to themselves.
+With lab diamond prices so inflated at Diamonds Direct, we wonder why it’s cutting out intermediaries and offering lower prices to consumers.
+From what we have learned, Diamonds Direct keeps all the savings to itself.
 Plus some.

 So whether you’re looking for loose lab-grown diamonds or pre-set diamond jewelry, Diamonds Direct is so expensive that you really don’t need to keep reading.
 Instead, you should review our list of the best places to buy lab-grown diamonds (or, in case you’re searching for an engagement ring, see our list of the best places to buy a lab diamond engagement ring).